Hyve logo

 featured image

-The cloud computing market is becoming increasingly dominated by a small number of IT giants aiming to be your one-stop services shop.
-From infrastructure to software, one vendor could provide an organisation’s entire IT system.
-Naturally, this is appealing to users that want to simplify their estate and partner with a well-established and reliable cloud host – but, do you really want to put all your eggs in one basket?
+The cloud computing market is becoming increasingly dominated by a small number of IT giants, known as hyperscalers.
+From infrastructure to software, these vendors are aiming to provide an organisation’s entire IT system.
+Naturally, this is appealing to users that want to simplify their estate and partner with a well-established and reliable cloud host – but, have you considered the potential risks of this approach?

-With risks like hacking and large-scale denial-of-service attacks (DDoS) on the rise, many organisations are now looking to keep their options open and spread their IT requirements across different service providers to improve redundancy and balance risk.
+With growing concerns over cloud concentration risk, and large-scale cyberattacks on the rise, many organisations are now looking to keep their options open and spread their IT requirements across different service providers to improve redundancy and balance risk.
 However, some organisations already find themselves backed into a corner and locked into their primary, dominant vendor.

 So, what causes vendor lock-in and how are the IT giants really driving this problem?
-How can organisations avoid becoming locked in to one cloud-computing provider?
+How can your organisation avoid becoming locked in to one provider?

-Many of the larger scale and legacy IT companies within the market have allowed their customers to become increasingly dependent on the single provider model by making their technologies incompatible with other systems – meaning these vendors can make it very hard for organisations to switch later on down the line.
-A range of issues, such as inefficient processes and extremely high costs, mean migration between cloud vendors can be a time-consuming and expensive pain point.
+Many of the larger scale and legacy IT companies have allowed their customers to become increasingly dependent on the single provider model.
+The hyperscalers make their technologies incompatible with other systems, meaning it can be very hard for organisations to switch provider later down the line, an issue known as vendor lock-in.
+A range of issues, such as inefficient processes and extremely high costs, mean migration between cloud vendors can be time-consuming and expensive.
 The alternative is to stick with a cloud provider that doesn’t meet your business needs.

 Even once all the research is out of the way, though, it can never hurt to have an exit plan should you want to switch vendor in the future.
 Let’s draw a non-tech comparison; when entering into a marriage, some people choose to opt for a prenup to ensure the divide is clearly set out, and opting for a cloud provider should adopt an equivalent, objective approach.
 For this reason, organisations should have a detailed implementation plan in place when signing contracts with their chosen provider.
 This should include the option to easily and cost-effectively migrate data out and to a new provider if the need arises.